Subject leader for Design Technology

 - Using Technical Knowledge.

 Children develop their knowledge of design technology, through studying schemes of work tailored wherever possible to the Geography or History strands being studied that half-term.

-In KS1 the children learn about Structures (Playgrounds, Homes); Architecture (Homes); Cooking & Nutrition (Seaside Snacks, Perfect Pizza); Mechanisms & Mechanical Systems (Making Fire Engines) and Textiles (Puppets).
+In KS1, the children learn about Structures (Playgrounds, Homes); Architecture (Homes); Cooking & Nutrition (Seaside Snacks, Perfect Pizza); Mechanisms & Mechanical Systems (Making Fire Engines) and Textiles (Puppets).

-They begin to use their own experiences to influence their designs and, through talking and working with others, they bring their ideas into reality.
+Pupils begin to use their own experiences to influence their designs and, through talking and working with others, they bring their ideas into reality.
 They learn new vocabulary and they learn to apply their ideas to real-life problems.
-Then they build on their previous experiences of investigating objects around them to develop their own solutions to the problem.
+Then pupils build on their previous experiences of investigating objects around them to develop their own solutions to the problem.
 Exploring how familiar things work, talking, drawing and modelling are key elements of being an engineer or designer.